Northeastern Chinese cuisine

 Northeastern Chinese cuisine is a style of Chinese cuisine in Northeast China.
-While many dishes originated from Shandong cuisine and Manchu cuisine, it is also influenced by the cuisines of Russia, Beijing, Mongolia, and North Korea.
+While many dishes originated in Shandong cuisine and Manchu cuisine, it is also influenced by the cuisines of Russia, Beijing, Mongolia, and North Korea.
 It partially relies on preserved foods and large portions due to the region's harsh winters and relatively short growing seasons.

 Pickling is a very common form of food preservation.
 Suan cai, or pickled Chinese cabbage, is traditionally made by most households in giant clay pickling vats.
 Another distinct feature that distinguishes Northeastern cuisine from other Chinese cuisines is the serving of more raw vegetables and raw seafood in the coastal areas.

 Simmering, braising and sautéing are ubiquitous cooking techniques used in the Northeast, producing many of the region's signature dishes.

 Northeast Chinese include a large component of wheat and maize in their daily diet in the form of noodles, steamed bun and cornbread.
 Popular dishes include pork and chive dumplings, suan cai hot pot, cumin and caraway lamb, congee, tea eggs, nian doubao (sticky rice buns with sweet red bean paste filling, and unsweetened version with other beans also), congee with several types of pickles (mustard root is highly popular), sachima (traditional Manchu sweet) and cornmeal congee.

 Due to its riverine environment, the Heilongjiang style of Northeastern Chinese cuisine is famed for its fish banquet, specialising in anadromous fish such as the trout banquet and the sturgeon banquet, and similarly, due to its mountainous environment, the Jilin style of Northeastern Chinese cuisine is famed for its dishes that use game animals even though only farm-raised animals are allowed for culinary use under the law.
 Liaoning cuisine is a rising star among Chinese cuisines and has become increasingly popular recently.
 Furthermore, Liaoning chefs have continuously won awards in recent culinary arts competitions in China.